- Published on

 - name: subdirectory

-description: subdirectory inside the "output" workspace to clone the git repo into
+description: Subdirectory inside the `output` Workspace to clone the repo into.

 type: string